bruce-hill/tomo/docs/arrays.md

   default comparison function for the item type will be used.

 **Returns:**
-The removed top element of the heap.
+The removed top element of the heap or `none` if the array is empty.

 **Example:**
 ```tomo